Photo above by Professor J. M. Kuehne

 2. Important organizations should leave a historical footprint.
 This can provide perspective and pride.
 Future historians will surely appreciate our efforts.

 3. Loyalty among alumni is an admirable and constructive condition unless it becomes totally dedicated to football.
 Often it is far easier to find sports than science on a school web site.
 A history site can provide an opportunity for alumni to reconnect with the department and with other alumni in a positive way.
-It can also provide a less formal window on the department that can be enjoyed and shared by alumni and friends.
+It can also provide a less formal window on the department that can be enjoyed and shared by alumni, their families and friends.
 Prospective students may also glean information about the rich traditions and extensive accomplishments of this important and cherished department.

 4. Long term recognition for the faculty, staff and students who are part of our legacy just seems to me to be overdue and honorable.
-Despite the time, I have been exploring our department, I have been impressed with the dedication and accomplishments of this department in years past.
+Despite the limited time I have been exploring our department, I have been impressed with the dedication and accomplishments of this department in years past.
 Some remarkable individuals have been members of this department.

 5. Finally, the site can show how alumni have honored faculty and can also provide an opportunity for others to participate or extend recognition to other faculty, staff and students.